The best electric smokers could take your food and meat prep up a few notches in 2020.

 8. Old Smokey Electric Smoker

-The Old Smokey electric smoker isn’t the prettiest thing ever, but it gets the job done.
-This model is a reliable piece of equipment that should help you make meat products with a delicious flavor for years to come.
+The Old Smokey electric smoker isn’t the best looking model, but it gets the job done.
+This model is a reliable piece of equipment that is easy to use and makes it easy for you to smoke meat products with a delicious flavor for years to come.

-It is made with a very utilitarian design without any unnecessary frills or features.
-The Old Smokey was perfect for me as a novice to the world of smoking, thanks to its simple design and no fuss operation.
+It is made with a very utilitarian and heavy design without any unnecessary frills or features.
+The Old Smokey was perfect for me as a novice to the world of smoking, thanks to its simple design and no fuss operation, and ample inch cooking space.

-It can be a bit of a chore to clean compared to the units with easy cleaning features like drip drawers and an ash tray.
-However, the lack of features keeps the price down, and this baby works great.
+While it can also be a bit of a chore to clean and get the char off the interior, compared to the units with easy cleaning features like drip drawers and a wood chip tray.
+However, the lack of features keeps the price down, and this baby works great all the time.

-It is a bit on the smaller side so the square inches of cooking will be rather small and you won’t be cooking up a storm for huge crowds with it, but it will definitely get the job done for whole turkeys or a couple racks of ribs at the same time.
+It is a bit on the smaller side so the area for cooking will be rather small and you won’t have much space to cook with.
+For huge crowds it will definitely get the job done as it is easy for you to cook whole turkeys or a couple of rib racks at the same time.

-- Low-cost thanks to the no-frills design of the unit.
+- Great budget electric model thanks to the no-frills design of the unit.

-- Does its job without fail and is sure to provide great food.
+- Does its job all the time without fail and is sure to provide delicious food

 - Perfect starter smoker for those just getting into the hobby.